plank/snapshots/README.md

 php artisan vendor:publish --provider="Plank\Snapshots\SnapshotsServiceProvider" --tag="config"
 ```

-### Version Model
+### Snapshot Model

 The `model` option is the fully qualified class name of the model that will be used to store the versions of your app.
-The default value is `Plank\Snapshots\Models\Version`.
+The default value is `Plank\Snapshots\Models\Snapshot`.
 Any model provided must implement the `Plank\Snapshots\Contracts\Version` interface.

 ### Version Factory